 Active employee subscribers must notify the employer and complete applicable forms and/or tasks necessary within the specified time limits for each plan and provide any required documentation.
-The employer is responsible for, timely review and approval of qualified life events, and for making necessary changes to payroll deductions.
+The employer is responsible for timely submission to the vendor, and for making necessary changes to payroll deductions.

-Retirees submit change requests using either the ETF My Insurance Benefits system or a paper change form.
-Retirees should contact ETF for any required forms.
+Retirees submit change requests directly to the vendor.
+Retirees should contact the vendor for any required forms.

 If a dependent dies, there may be a qualifying life event to change coverage level.
-When an employer is notified of the death of a covered dependent, the employer should assist the subscriber in completing the change in the My Insurance Benefits system and approving the change in a timely manner.
+When an employer is notified of the death of a covered dependent, the employer should assist the subscriber in completing an application/change form.
 If a change to level of coverage is appropriate, the new premium rate is effective the first of the month following the death of the dependent.